yongyi/montecarlo/README.md

 6.randomacceptreject: the random number generator that uses Acceptance-Rejection method to
                        generate standard normals from uniforms in (0,1).

-7.antithetic: the random number generator that takes an underlying generator (item 4, 5, or 6)
-               and applies the antithetic variance reduction technique to generate standard normals.

 8.wrapper: template wrapper to handle pointers and memory management.